xsijin/Dishcover/README.md

 # Welcome to Dishcover!

-Welcome to **Dishcover**, your go-to platform for culinary exploration and creativity! **Dishcover** is a web app designed to bring together food enthusiasts from around the world, allowing them to share, discover, and savor delightful homemade recipes.
+Welcome to **Dishcover**, your go-to platform for culinary exploration and creativity! **Dishcover** is a web app designed to bring together food enthusiasts from around the world, allowing them to share, discover, and savor delightful homemade dishes.

 :cherries: Have fun! :carrot:

-A collaboration effort between @chunxtan @Haozhi415 @xsijin

 ## Screenshots